Photo Credit: National Audubon Society © 2020

 What if I need to cancel?

-Cancellations with at least two weeks notice are eligible for a full refund – minus a $40 administrative fee – only if the cancelled spot is filled.
-Cancellations with less than two weeks notice, or ones where the spot has not been filled will receive a $40 refund.
+Cancellations with at least two weeks notice are eligible for a full refund – minus a $50 administrative fee – only if the cancelled spot is filled.
+Cancellations with less than two weeks notice, or ones where the spot has not been filled will receive a $50 refund only.
 A $5 processing fee is applied to any Extended Care cancellations.
 T-shirts are fully refundable.

 Seattle Audubon Memberships and program donations are NOT refundable.